lukegjpotter/cycling-ireland-events-html-parser/README.md

 ### Version 1.1 Features - In Progress

 * [ ] Parse the 2017 events into the Database.
+* [ ] Be able to Screen Scrape directly from the Web Page.

 ### Version 2.0 Features

-* [ ] Then make a production Spring Profile to write them into Heroku's PosgreSQL.
+* [ ] Make a production Spring Profile to write Events into Heroku's PosgreSQL.

 ### Version 3.0 Features

-* [ ] Be able to Screen Scrape directly from the Web Page.
 * [ ] Patch the POJOs in the Database with new information gleamed from the screen scraping.